Gig Young: Return to Warner Bros.

 When Oh Men!
 Oh, Women ended its run, Young went back to Warner Bros where he lost Doris Day to Frank Sinatra in Young at Heart (1955).
-In 1955, Young became the host of Warner Bros.
-Presents, an umbrella title for three television mini-series (Casablanca, Kings Row, and Cheyenne) that aired during the 1955–1956 season on ABC Television.
-He played a supporting role the same year in the Humphrey Bogart thriller The Desperate Hours.
+In 1955 Young became the host of Warner Bros.
+Presents, an umbrella title for three television mini-series (Casablanca, Kings Row, and Cheyenne) that aired during the 1955–56 season on ABC Television.
+He played a supporting role the same year in the Humphrey Bogart thriller The Desperate Hours and lost Katharine Hepburn to Spencer Tracy in Desk Set (1957).
+He continued to appear on TV in such shows as The United States Steel Hour, Climax!, Goodyear Theatre, and Studio One in Hollywood (the latter starring Elizabeth Montgomery, whom he married in 1956).

 Young is remembered by many James Dean fans for the "driving safety" interview made shortly before Dean's fatal car accident in September 1955.
-Dean wears a cowboy outfit as he was taking a break during shooting of the 1956 film Giant while playing with a lasso and counseling the audience to drive carefully.
+Dean wears a cowboy outfit as he was taking a break from shooting the 1956 film Giant while playing with a lasso and counseling the audience to drive carefully.

-After appearing on Broadway in Teahouse of the August Moon, Young returned to Hollywood to lose Katharine Hepburn to Spencer Tracy in Desk Set (1957).
-He continued to appear on TV in such shows as The United States Steel Hour, Climax!, Goodyear Theatre and Studio One in Hollywood (the latter starring Elizabeth Montgomery, whom he married in 1956).

 Teacher's Pet and second Oscar nomination

-George Seaton saw Young on Broadway and cast him as a tipsy but ultimately charming intellectual in Teacher's Pet (1958) starring Clark Gable and Doris Day.
+George Seaton saw Young on Broadway and cast him as a tipsy but ultimately charming intellectual in Teacher's Pet (1958), starring Clark Gable and Doris Day.
 It earned Young a second Best Supporting Actor Oscar nomination.
 Young was promptly reunited with Day in an MGM comedy, The Tunnel of Love (1958), though still the second male lead – after Richard Widmark.
 Also at MGM, he appeared with Shirley MacLaine and David Niven in Ask Any Girl (1959).
-Young had a change of pace in a Clifford Odets drama, The Story on Page One (1959), although he was still second lead, to Anthony Franciosa.
+Young had a change of pace in a Clifford Odets drama starring Rita Hayworth, The Story on Page One (1959), although he was still the second male lead, to Anthony Franciosa.

-On TV he appeared in a 1959 Twilight Zone episode titled "Walking Distance."
-He had some excellent parts – all male leads – in TV adaptations of The Philadelphia Story (1959), The Prince and the Pauper, Ninotchka (1960) and The Spiral Staircase (1961).
+On TV he appeared in a 1959 Twilight Zone episode titled "Walking Distance".
+He had some excellent parts – all male leads – in TV adaptations of The Philadelphia Story (1959), The Prince and the Pauper, Ninotchka (1960), and The Spiral Staircase (1961).
 He guest-starred on The Alfred Hitchcock Hour and Kraft Suspense Theatre.

-Young returned to Broadway with Under the Yum-Yum Tree (1960–61) which ran for 173 performances, originating the role later played by Jack Lemmon on film.
-Some announced film projects fell through, so he instead played second lead in another another movie with Day, That Touch of Mink (1962), as Cary Grant's best friend.
-He was Elvis Presley's boxing promoter in Kid Galahad (1962), and lost Sophia Loren to Anthony Perkins in Five Miles to Midnight (1962).
-After supporting Kirk Douglas in For Love or Money (1963), he was given a rare male lead in MGM's A Ticklish Affair (1963), as Shirley Jones' love interest.
+Young returned to Broadway with Under the Yum-Yum Tree (1960–61), which ran for 173 performances, originating the role later played by Jack Lemmon on film.
+Some announced film projects fell through, so he instead played second lead in another movie with Day, That Touch of Mink (1962), as Cary Grant's best friend.
+He was Elvis Presley's boxing promoter in Kid Galahad (1962) and lost Sophia Loren to Anthony Perkins in Five Miles to Midnight (1962).
+After supporting Kirk Douglas in For Love or Money (1963), he was given a rare male lead in MGM's A Ticklish Affair (1963) as Shirley Jones' love interest.